 EMS Division Chief Erick Herring started his career off as a volunteer member with Roseboro Rescue and Salemburg FD 25 years ago and came to work with SCEMS part time in 1999.
 In 2005 he was hired into his current position with SCEMS.
 He is responsible for the daily operations of SCEMS as well as policies and procedures within the organization.

-A-Shift Supervisor Thomas Jackson started his career as a volunteer Rescue Member with Suttontown Rescue in 1977.
-He was hired with SCEMS in 1996 and has risen through the rank to his current position.
+A-Shift Supervisor Anthony Sessoms started his career as a Sampson County EMS Paramedic in 2005.
+He then served as a Field Training Officer for several years, and in 2018 he was promoted to A-Shift Supervisor.
 He is responsible for the operations of A-Shift as well as the scheduling of SCEMS.

 |Kevin Hairr, Supervisor